So, you want to connect to your Chromebook with another computer.

 Step 5: When you’re done, click “Stop sharing” to end the session and stop your visitor from accessing your computer or Chromebook.

-Note: Doing this allows whoever you great access to your computer visibility of your email address and full access to your computer or Chromebook- including files, images, videos, history, and everything else.
+Note: Doing this allows whoever you grant access to your computer visibility of your email address and full access to your computer or Chromebook- including files, images, videos, history, and everything else.
 So be careful if you have sensitive information.

 Connecting to someone else’s computer or Chromebook remotely